reactive/data-client/docs/rest/api/createResource.md

 ### getList.push {#push}

-Creates a new entity and pushes it to the end of getList.
+[push](./RestEndpoint.md#push) creates a new entity and pushes it to the end of getList.

 - method: 'POST'
 - path: `shortenPath(path)`